 If you’ve participated in any experiments or studies that support your opinion, by all means, share them.
 If you’ve read of studies by others. you can offer those as well.
 The key is to present a cogent argument… you may not convince others to share your take on a particular issue, but you can at least convince them that you’re capable of a civil, open-minded discussion and that you have knowledge of the topic.
 Remember that your discussion’s success will almost always be based upon the perceptions of bystanders, rather than those of the person with whom you’re having the discussion.

-Over time, this will help broaden your network and as others interact with and cite your comments, the search algorithms will begin to connect you with the topic.
-That connection will strengthen your ties to the subject, which can eventually result in your name appearing in the search results when people are researching the topic.
+Over time, this will help broaden your network and as others interact with and cite your comments, other members of the community – and sometimes, the search engines, as well – will begin to connect you with the topic.
+That connection will strengthen your ties to the subject, which could eventually result in your name appearing in the search results when people are researching the topic.

 Reputation is a somewhat cloudy thing… it can have either negative or positive connotations, and a solid reputation is much more easily harmed than restored.
 A reputation as one of the foremost experts or as a thought leader can be very beneficial, but if you also have a reputation of being condescending or insulting, you’ll probably find that negative aspect overriding the positives.